 Between 1947 and 1976 the home fell into disrepair.
 The Aiena family decided to reopen it up as a boarding house to wayward travelers.
 In July of 1976, the heirs of the estate sold the property to Robert F. Hudson.
 Hudson turned the property into a dispatch hub for a New Orleans taxi service.

 In 1977, the property was purchased by three men.
 These men were the original founders of The Country Club: Douglas Williams, Daniel Wilson and Gary Clay.
 They installed a pool in the backyard that same summer and opened the outdoor bar.
 By February of 1978, Douglas Williams bought out his two partners.

 That same year, the property was sold to Jacqueline McPherson.
 McPherson purchased the adjacent double shotgun property as a rental property.
 After merging the backyard of the properties, McPherson continued to run The Country Club for nearly 22 years until she sold it to Blake Miller in March of 2000.
 Miller continued to own and operate the business as his predecessor had done until selling The Country Club in February of 2003 to its current owner.

 Hurricane Katrina and the remodel

 In 2005, The Country Club sustained extensive damage due to Hurricane Katrina.
 The strong winds demolished most of the chimneys, parts of the wooden pool deck were ripped up and blown away, and rain water leaked into the main house and cabana bar.
 The Country Club underwent extensive restorations to return the property to functionality and to its original 1884 grandeur.

-We enjoy opening our home up to you just as past generations have, to their friends and family for lavish dinners and cocktail parties.
+We enjoy opening our home up to you just as past generations have to their friends and family.
+We invite you for lavish dinners, cocktail parties, or days by the pool.
 So, sit back and relax as you soak up the beauty of this historic New Orleans venue.
 Let our family take care of you, our guests.